 written by Shannon Fandler

 What Can You Do with a Masters in Counseling Psychology?

-Substance Abuse, Behavioral Disorder, and Mental Health Counselor roles may grow 23% between 2016 and 2026.
-That’s much faster than average, with an expected 60,300 new jobs.
-Many of these new roles will likely relate to addiction and mental health counseling.
-In fact, the largest employers for counselors are outpatient mental health and substance abuse centers.
-One trend worth noting is the use of integrated care in the mental health field.
-This means a group of specialists work together to treat many kinds of problems.
+Substance Abuse, Behavioral Disorder, and Mental Health Counselor roles are also growing.
+They should increase 25% between 2019 and 2029.
+That’s much faster than average.
+In fact, the field expects to add 79,000 new jobs.
+Many of these new roles may relate to mental health counseling.
+Also, addiction.
+And mental health services for veterans.

+The largest employers for counselors are outpatient centers.
+In particular, those that offer mental health and substance abuse help.
+One trend worth noting is the use of integrated care.
+This means a group of specialists work together.
+They use their different skills to treat many kinds of problems.
 Integrated care has led to fast growth for roles like Marriage and Family Therapist.

 Do I Need a Master’s Degree to Become a Counseling Psychologist?

 Steps to becoming a Counseling Psychologist include (according to BLS.gov):